MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 ### Configure for Jupyter Notebooks and Python

 Jupyter Notebooks allow running in-place code alongside instructions, notes, and other content.
 This environment is ideal for writing Q# code with embedded explanations or quantum computing interactive tutorials.

+IQ# (pronounced i-q-sharp) is an extension to the .NET Core SDK, primarily used by Jupyter and Python, that provides the core functionality for compiling and simulating Q# operations.

 Here's what you need to do to start creating your own Q# notebooks.

-> [!NOTE]
-> In Q# Jupyter Notebooks, you can only run Q# code, and the operations cannot be called from external host programs (e.g. Python or C# files).
-This environment is not appropriate if your goal is to combine an external classical host program with the quantum program.

-IQ# (pronounced i-q-sharp) is an extension primarily used by Jupyter and Python to the .NET Core SDK that provides the core functionality for compiling and simulating Q# operations.

 ### [Install using conda (recommended)](#tab/tabid-conda)